1978. That grim era between polyester leisure suits and President Reagan. I was adrift in a generation lacking purpose and good music.

 A vague desire to resemble Diane Keaton in Reds and a natural proclivity for eclecticism led to a rather bold fashion statement on my part, consciously designed, I might add, to rattle the conservative bones of my bourgeois colleagues on campus.

 The winds of change were sweeping over Dearborn, Michigan.
-The Revolution has arrived.
+The Revolution had arrived.

 In August of ’79, four of us piled into Tom’s rusting Vega and chugged off to socialist camp, an annual gathering held at a Lithuanian cultural resort in the picturesque foothills of eastern Pennsylvania.
 In the spirit of the Merry Pranksters, we kidnapped the letter “R” off the exterior wall of an abandoned Arby’s in Ohio, an act of daring that we felt put us in league with the Chicago Seven.
 During the long ride, we subsisted on day-old Ding Dongs, Better Made chips, cold coffee, and Dylans’s Blood on the Tracks.

-After abandoning the “R” on the Pennsylvania Turnpike and fighting over the last bag of chips, we arrived and were free to check out our rather swank accommodations.
-We were also free to consort with our fellow radicals from around the country.
+After abandoning the “R” on the Pennsylvania Turnpike and fighting over the last bag of chips, we arrived and checked into our rather swank accommodations.
+After stashing my bowling shoes and a few warm PBRs under my bed, I was free to consort with our fellow radicals who were coming in from around the country, especially the East Coast.

-It wasn’t long until I began to smell hollowness and hypocrisy, however.
+It wasn’t long, however, until I began to smell hollowness and hypocrisy.